ctjacobs/pyqso/docs/source/introduction.rst

 Licensing
 ---------

-PyQSO is free software, released under the GNU General Public License.
+PyQSO is free software, released under the `GNU General Public License <http://www.gnu.org/licenses/gpl-3.0.en.html>`_.
 Please see the file called ``COPYING`` for more information.

 Structure of this documentation
 -------------------------------